Fall Colors Near Washington DC

 Where is the best place to see fall foliage in Northern Virginia?

 Between the Potomac and Occoquan Rivers that border Fairfax County and the 30,000 acres of parkland in between, you'll find breathtaking fall colors in Northern Virginia, near Washington DC.
 You’ll see fall foliage viewing locations awash in the russets, golds, reds, and greens of the area's most triumphant season.
 Take the scenic route with a fun foliage bike ride through Fairfax County.

 When will the leaves change in Northern Virginia?

 The fall leaves here in Northern Virginia typically start changing anytime between late October and early November.
 The Virginia Department of Forestry updates its site with the latest information on a yearly basis and this neat tool lets you see when the leaves are going to change week by week across America.

-These are the best places to see fall colors in Fairfax County that locals like to keep secret, inviting only insiders like you to see why they're so special!
+These are the best places to see fall colors in Northern Virginia that locals like to keep secret, inviting only insiders like you to see why they're so special!

 For even more scenic views, check out this blog post of surprisingly scenic attractions to visit during the fall season.

 9 Leaf Peeping Spots In Fairfax County

 The George Washington Memorial Parkway (or "GW Parkway") is maintained by the National Park Service and was actually designed for the sole purpose of recreational driving.
 So take advantage by taking a leisurely jaunt along its scenic twists and turns and observe great views of not only the autumn colors of the trees lining the road, but of the foliage fronting the DC skyline and Potomac River as well.
 The parkway links over two dozen sites that commemorate important episodes in American history and preserve habitat for local wildlife, so there are plenty of places to stop along your journey.